-You've probably heard about the benefits of exercising during pregnancy -- better sleep, more strength and endurance, and a lighter mood.
-But some exercises are simply not a good idea when you're pregnant.
+You've probably heard about the benefits of exercising during pregnancy: better sleep, more strength and endurance, and a lighter mood.
+It’s great for you to take walks or swim, for instance.
+But some exercises are not a good idea when you're pregnant.
 Knowing the difference can help keep you and your growing baby safe.

 Exercises to Avoid

 Contact sports.
-Rough and tumble sports like soccer, basketball, and ice hockey come with a high risk of getting knocked in the stomach.
-Avoid these sports after the first trimester, when your belly starts to get big and exposed.
+Rough-and-tumble sports like soccer, basketball, and ice hockey come with a high risk of getting knocked in the stomach.
+Avoid these sports after your first trimester, when your belly starts to get bigger.

 Deep-sea exploration.
 Put any plans to go scuba diving on hold.
 The change in pressure could put your baby at risk of decompression illness.